OGOSDev/melomys/README.md

 ### Building and Running

-* To build and run the OS in QEMU:
+* To build and run the OS:

 ```bash
 make all